micropython/micropython/docs/library/machine.Counter.rst

      than one power mode.

    ESP32 notes:
+   - The ESP32's 8 units with two channels each are exposed as 16 units such that ids 0 and 1 correspond to unit 0, ids 2 and 3 to unit 1, etc.
    - Supported triggers are ZERO and LIMIT.
    - The priority is ignored (**verify**).
    - For wake only machine.IDLE is supported.